 You can read our complete guide on GDPR and MonsterInsights for more information about making your site compliant in the EU.

 Google Site Kit is a plugin that provides easy integration of different Google tools for WordPress users.
-However, it has some limitations and to overcome them, we recommend using MonsterInsights.
+However, it has many limitations.
+For a lot more data and helpful features, we recommend using MonsterInsights.
 When comparing Google Site Kit vs. MonsterInsights, MonsterInsights is the clear winner.

-We hope you liked our article on Google Site Kit: the good, the bad, and the ugly.
+We hope you liked our Google Site Kit review.
 You also take a look at our guide on how to track user engagement in WordPress using Google Analytics and a detailed MonsterInsights review.